adambard/learnxinyminutes-docs/javascript.html.markdown

 for (var x in person){
     description += person[x] + " ";
 } // description = 'Paul Ken 18 '

-// It also works for array objects but iterates over the indices var myArray = [1, 2, 3, "apple", "banana", function(){}] for (var index in myArray) {
-  console.log(index + ": " + myArray[index]);
-}
-///prints:
-// 0: 1
-// 1: 2
-// 2: 3
-// 3: apple
-// 4: banana
-// 5: function () {}

-// For/in should not be used to iterate over an Array where the index order
-// is important, as there is no guarantee that for/in will return the indexes
-// in any particular order.

 // && is logical and, || is logical or
 if (house.size == "big" && house.colour == "blue"){